joshbruce/fourth-earth-raw/public/content.md

 Both versions track the character from the gates to the inn with the possibility of something interesting happening between here and there.
 Both also *feel* very different from the player perspective.

 In the first, the journey as a whole was given a probability for something interesting to happen (good or bad).
 In the second, each step was given a difficulty (most were 0 and all were probably less than 5, depending on how good the pastries smelled that day).
-The second implementation might feel less like “rolling for simulation sake” if the character were encumbered in some way (inebriated and carrying a person over each shoulder, for example).
+If the character were encumbered somehow, inebriated or carrying a load, the second implementation might feel less like “rolling for simulation sake.”

 Now, character A is at the pub when a fight breaks out; they are not part of, nor do they want to take part in, the fight.
 Character A decides to walk from the bar to the exit door.